In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can non-organic reconstituted milk be given to the replacement kids in an organic goat dairy herd if the 12-month transition for the kids is respected?
 (394)

-No. The exception for 6.2.3 only applies to herds and animals in transition to organic production.
-6.4.3 d) provides specific requirements for lambs and kids which only permit organic milk (fresh whole or reconstituted).
-6.4.7 only permits non-organic feed in the case of a catastrophic event or a regional shortage.
-6.4.7 b) also specifies that 6.2.3 applies to offspring.
+No. Livestock shall be continuously managed organically from birth or their transition date as per Clause 6.2.1.2.
+The exception per Clause 6.2.2.2 only applies to herds and animals in transition to organic production.
+Clause 6.4.4 f) provides specific requirements for lambs and kids which only permit organic milk (fresh whole or reconstituted).
+Clause 6.4.8 only permits non-organic feed or forage in the case of a catastrophic event or a regional shortage

 Silage inoculant additives – Colour #